mtlynch/mtlynch.io/content/retrospectives/2024/11/index.md

 As my son has gotten older, we're more comfortable having family come over and care for him without us.
 We now have about five hours of help per week, and that will probably keep increasing, as our families are willing to help even more than they currently are.

+### My son can nap while I work

+My son sleeps for longer stretches when someone is holding him or he's in a chest carrier, so I typically work for an hour or two per day with him on my chest, and it gives my wife a break because she knows he'll be asleep for two to three hours.

 ### My wife gave me guaranteed work time

 One of the challenges of finding time to work was that I find it difficult to work on an inconsistent schedule.
 I was getting time to work, when my wife had our son or when he was napping on my chest, but it's time that I know can be interrupted suddenly, which makes it harder to focus.